 During college, Leah embraced another talent she didn’t know she possessed: performing.
 Similar to her experience with songwriting, Leah needed a little push to take the stage.
 She had no prior experience playing her intimate songs in front of anyone, not even her family.
 After a friend signed her up for an Open Mic Night without her permission, Leah faced her fear with trembling hands and took the stage for the first time.
 It was on that stage that she began to understand her purpose.
 Continuing on a path of vulnerability, Leah began playing various shows around Arizona.

-In 2009, Leah was given the opportunity to record her music with musician and producer, Mark Prentice in Nashville, Tennessee.
+While studying at university, Leah was given the opportunity to record her music with musician and producer, Mark Prentice in Nashville, Tennessee.
 Mark and Leah had an instantaneous connection and he produced her first three projects.
 She describes the experience as “serendipitous.”
 She knew she loved songwriting, but she had no idea how much until she got into the studio.
 It was while creating these projects, alongside Mark – who she refers to as her “Nashville Dad” – that she had that magical moment of hearing all her songs in one body of work.
 It changed everything.
 At this point, she already knew that music was “it.”

 After earning her Bachelors Degree in Broadcast Journalism and French from Northern Arizona University in Flagstaff, Arizona, Leah moved to Austin, Texas.
 During her time in Austin she worked as a musician, model and actor.
 She began playing quiet solo acoustic shows at coffee houses and wineries, then formed a backing band in 2013- transitioning to larger stages.